therion23/logikey/README.md

 - ~/.logilink/hasstoken is the contents of a Home Assistant "Long-lived access token" - remember to paste the whole thing into the file.
 - ~/.logilink/kodisecret is the authentication for Kodi in user:pass format, i.e. yodude:howsitgoing (can be passwordless if you change the port).
-- ~/.logilink/mpdsecret is the MPD password, i.e. letmein (can be passwoedless depending on your setup).
+- ~/.logilink/mpdsecret is the MPD password, i.e. letmein (can be passwordless depending on your setup).

 (Make sure to chmod 400 all of those!).